everythingpossible - Fotolia

-With all the recent announcements from Amazon, Google and Microsoft on cloud price reductions, it’s important to understand your public cloud payment options.
-Amazon EC2 offers a number of different methods for purchasing computing resources, each of which is based on buying a virtual machine instance for some period of time.
+types are diverse -- and new ones are added regularly -- but the pricing constructs also vary.
+Amazon Elastic Compute Cloud offers a number of methods for purchasing different AWS instance types, each of which is based on buying a virtual machine instance for some period of time.
 A key factor in controlling cloud computing costs is to choose the right AWS instance types, as Amazon EC2 offers On-Demand, Reserved and Spot instances to meet customer needs.

 Spot instances were created to address a usage problem with the Amazon cloud.
 For example, there are times when Amazon EC2 servers have excess capacity.
 Because Amazon only generates revenue from its EC2 servers when they're in use, the company wants to entice customers to run more jobs during times of underutilization.

-Spot instances are available in the same configurations as on-demand instances, but with two major differences compared to other AWS instance types.
-First, the price of spot instances varies over time.
+Spot instances are available in the same configurations as On-Demand instances, but they have two major differences compared to other AWS instance types.
+First, the price of Spot Instances varies over time.
 A large instance running Linux might cost $0.10 now, for example, but the cost could be higher or lower an hour from now.
-Amazon sets these spot prices and will change them according to instance demands.
-The price of a spot instance can conceivably range from nearly zero to that of the on-demand price.
+Amazon sets these Spot prices and will change them according to instance demands.
+The price of a Spot Instance can conceivably range from nearly zero to that of the On-Demand price.

-Customers make offers to buy spot instances by setting the price they are willing to pay for an hour.
-If the customer's bid price is at or above the spot instance price, they get an instance.
-If, for example, a customer bids $0.15 for an hour on a large instance and the spot price is $0.11, then the customer will get an instance and is charged $0.11 per hour.
-If the spot price were $0.16 per hour, the customer won't obtain access to an instance because the bid is below the spot price.
+Customers make offers to buy Spot Instances by setting the price they are willing to pay for an hour.
+If the customer's bid price is at or above the Spot Instance price, he gets an instance.
+If, for example, a customer bids $0.15 for an hour on a large instance and the Spot price is $0.11, then the customer will get an instance and is charged $0.11 per hour.
+If the Spot price were $0.16 per hour, the customer won't gain access to an instance because the bid is below the Spot price.

-The second way in which spot instances differ from on-demand and reserved instances is that Amazon can shut them down at any time.
-This happens when a spot instance price rises above a customer's bid.
+The second way in which Spot Instances differ from other AWS instance types is that Amazon can shut them down at any time.
+This happens when a Spot Instance price rises above a customer's bid.